-House takes up $2.2 trillion coronavirus bill, as Trump blasts holdout congressman
+House aims to push through $2 trillion coronavirus bill as Trump targets holdout

 To minimize the threat of infection due to the coronavirus, the Capitol has laid out special procedures.
 Members are barred from sitting next to one another and would be called from their offices alphabetically for the vote.
 They will be required to use hand sanitizer before entering the chamber and encouraged to take the stairs, rather than use elevators, to better maintain social distancing.

 Most of the House’s 430 current members are in their home districts because of the coronavirus outbreak and would need to go to Washington if Massie forces a recorded vote - which could put them at further risk of contagion.
+At least three members of Congress have tested positive for the coronavirus and more than two dozen have self-quarantined to limit its spread.

 Older people have proven especially vulnerable to the disease, and the average age of House members was 58 years old at the beginning of 2019, well above the average age of 38 for the U.S. population as whole.